Adir-Meushar/Protfolio-JS/README.md

 Pokedex with API(Bonus)
-Description: An interactive Pokedex application that retrieves and displays pokemons with information about them from an API, During the initial app launch, the application takes some time to fetching all the Pokémons.
+Description: An interactive Pokedex application that retrieves and displays pokemons with information about them from an API, During the initial app launch, the application takes some time fetching all the Pokémons.

 Image Gallery
 Description: An image gallery built using OOP principles, allowing users to view and navigate through a collection of images.